Managing Python Packages

 └── Sample.py

-It is also important to declare these new files in CMakeLists.txt
+It is also important to declare these new files in CMakeLists.txt.
+Add libSample/__init__.py to

 Populating requirements.txt